TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:The Navbar component should receive the MyApp state property name as props.
 Waiting:The h1 element in Navbar should render the name prop.

+#### 31. Pass a Callback as Props

+You can pass `state` as props to child components, but you're not limited to passing data.
+You can also pass handler functions or any method that's defined on a React component to a child component.
+This is how you allow child components to interact with their parent components.
+You pass methods to a child just like a regular prop.
+It's assigned a name and you have access to that method name under `this.props` in the child component.

+There are three components outlined in the code editor.
+The `MyApp` component is the parent that will render the `GetInput` and `RenderInput` child components.
+Add the `GetInput` component to the render method in `MyApp`, then pass it a prop called `input` assigned to `inputValue` from `MyApp`'s state.
+Also create a prop called `handleChange` and pass the input handler `handleChange` to it.

+Next, add `RenderInput` to the render method in `MyApp`, then create a prop called `input` and pass the `inputValue` from state to it.
+Once you are finished you will be able to type in the `input` field in the `GetInput` component, which then calls the handler method in its parent via props.
+This updates the input in the `state` of the parent, which is passed as props to both children.
+Observe how the data flows between the components and how the single source of truth remains the `state` of the parent component.
+Admittedly, this example is a bit contrived, but should serve to illustrate how data and callbacks can be passed between React components.

+Tests
+Waiting:The MyApp component should render.
+Waiting:The GetInput component should render.
+Waiting:The RenderInput component should render.
+Waiting:The GetInput component should receive the MyApp state property inputValue as props and contain an input element which modifies MyApp state.
+Waiting:The RenderInput component should receive the MyApp state property inputValue as props.

 ### Front End Development Libraries Projects

 It's time to put your front end development libraries skills to the test.
 Use Bootstrap, jQuery, Sass, React, and Redux to build 5 projects that will test everything you've learned up to this point.